cheminfo/eln-docs/docs/30_structural_analysis/chromatography/gc-lc-ms-visualization/README.md

 ![peakpick](images/peakpick.gif)

 When several peaks are superimposed, you can use a deconvolution algorithm that will recognize the different peaks.
-It will suggest an ideal guess for the number of peaks, but you can change this number.
-The peaks identified would appear in different colors.
+It will suggest an ideal number of peaks, but you can change this number.
+The identified peaks will appear in different colors.
 See below the spectra obtained for different numbers of compounds in the same integration region.

 ![deconvolution](images/deconvolution.png)          ![deconvolution 2](images/deconvolution2.png)